Spatial-Language Attention Policies for Efficient Robot Learning: Approach

 For $\pi_I$, we perform a second voxelization, this time at $5$mm resolution.
 This creates the downsampled set of points $P$, such that the interaction point $\hat{p_I} \in P$.
 This means $\pi_I$ has a consistently high-dimensional input and action space - for a robot looking at its environment with a set of N aggregated observations, this can be 5000-8000 input ``tokens'' representing the scene.

-While we're still discretizing the world for $\pi_I$ similar to prior work~\cite{blukis2022persistent,min2021film,shridhar2022perceiver}, we voxelize at a higher resolution to capture fine local details even in large scenes.
-Usually, such a representation can be computationally inefficient to learn from, but we couple this with a set-based learning formulation which allows us to attend to fine details in a data efficient manner.
+While \slap{} discretizes the world similar to prior work~\cite{blukis2022persistent,min2021film,shridhar2022perceiver}, our approach ensures fine resolution even in larger scenes.
+We couple this with a set-based learning formulation which allows us to attend to fine details in a data-efficient manner.